 The best way to determine the level of intensity of activity, and therefore how much time you spend in moderate-to-vigorous activity, is by measuring heart rate.
 Tracking the intensity of your overall activity throughout the week, rather than just the activity or movement itself is much more important.
 While there are a few products on the market with this feature (Garmin and Mio), we haven’t seen it catch on with many others yet.
 However, expect to see more wearables focusing more in the future on intensity levels over time.

-Core temperature is a good example of a metric that has very clear and proven scientific value, but is logistically difficult to measure regularly in the field.
+Core temperature is a good example of a metric that has very clear and proven scientific value but is logistically difficult to measure regularly in the field.
 You can get accurate measures of core body temperature with an oral or rectal thermometer or with a thermopile in the ear, but this is difficult to do when a person is physically active or on a job site, for example.
 However, it is possible to estimate core body temperature using only a series of heart rate measurements.
-These estimates of core body temperature have been shown to be accurate within 0.5 degree Celsius (research).
-While the model for estimating core temperature is not a replacement for direct measurement (literature comparisons of esophageal and rectal methods average LoAs of ±0.58 °C) the results suggest it is accurate enough to provide practical indication of thermal work strain for use in the work place.
+These estimates of core body temperature have been shown to be accurate within 0.5 degrees Celsius (research).
+While the model for estimating core temperature is not a replacement for direct measurement (literature comparisons of esophageal and rectal methods average LoAs of ±0.58 °C) the results suggest it is accurate enough to provide a practical indication of thermal work strain for use in the workplace.

 This has numerous potential applications, including sports & fitness (preventing heat exhaustion and/or fatigue), health & medical (managing fever), to industrial safety (preventing heat exhaustion).
 And the technology for this exists today – the same technology that’s implemented in consumer wearables, combined with the proven science, can provide a very close estimate of core temperature.